-Expenditures and Requests for Funds shall be supported by Subrecipient with properly executed payroll and time records, invoices, contracts, vouchers, orders, canceled checks and/or any other accounting documents pertaining in whole or in part to the Agreement (or in the case of Subcontractors, under their respective contracts with Subrecipient) in accordance with generally accepted accounting principles and applicable State and Federal requirements, including as specified herein.
+Expenditures and Requests for Funds shall be supported by Subrecipient with properly executed payroll and time records, invoices, contracts, vouchers, orders, canceled checks and/or any other accounting documents pertaining in whole or in part to the Agreement (or in the case of Subcontractors, under their respective contracts with Subrecipient) in accordance with generally accepted accounting principles and applicable state and federal requirements, including as specified herein.
 The County may require such other information or clarification as it deems necessary or appropriate in its sole discretion.

-18. Unallowable Costs - Lobbying Activities, Religious Activities
+18. Unallowable Costs and Lobbying Activities

 Subrecipient shall review and comply with the allowable costs and other provisions applicable to expenditures under the grant programs covered by this Agreement.
-Subrecipient shall, among other obligations, comply with the provisions prohibiting the expenditure of funds for lobbying and related activities whether in 2 CFR 200, or otherwise, as such provisions may be modified from time to time.
-The subrecipient agrees that funds provided under this agreement will not be utilized for inherently religious activities prohibited by 24 CFR 570.200(j), such as worship, religious instruction, or proselytization.
+Subrecipient shall, among other obligations, comply with the provisions prohibiting the expenditure of funds for lobbying and related activities, whether in 2 CFR 200, or otherwise, as such provisions may be modified from time to time.
 If Subrecipient makes expenditures or incurs costs for purposes or amounts inconsistent with the allowable costs or any other provisions governing expenditures under this Agreement, the County may exercise any and all remedies under this Agreement, at law or otherwise that it deems, in its sole discretion, to be necessary or appropriate.